 Server applications run in the server node and cannot have a user interface.
-They must be defined as application type Non_GUI.
-Server applications are normally started at the same time as the jadrap.exe starts, by including a ServerApplication-number> parameter in the [JadeServer] section of the JADE initialization file.
+They must be defined as a Non_GUI application type (that is, as Non_GUI, Rest Services, Non-Gui, or Web-Enabled Non GUI).
+Server applications are normally started at the same time as the jadrap.exe starts, by including a ServerApplicationapplication-number> parameter in the [JadeServer] section of the Jade initialization file.

-However, server applications can also be initiated programmatically at any time, by any other JADE process.
+However, server applications can also be initiated programmatically at any time, by any other Jade process.
 For details, see "Initiating New Application Processes", later in this document.